 - Great screens: High usability score (80-100)

-Click Full Analysis and scroll through the screens to dive deeper into the interactions with each screen, and whether they resulted in testers going off the expected path, moving to the next expected screen, or bouncing.
+Click Full Analysis and scroll through the screens to dive deeper into the interactions with each screen, and whether they resulted in testers going off the expected path, moving to the next expected screen, or abandoning/stopping the mission.

 Remember that the report only shows the expected paths.
 If your maze has a higher success rate, you probably can rely on your report alone to understand your users' behavior.
 However, if the maze had a lower success rate, you'll likely also need to use the raw data in the results dashboard in tandem to dig into alternative indirect success paths, as the report will simply show these testers going off-path.